alirezarezaeikalat/mit-6006/readMe.txt

                         next;
                     }

-                    We have --head--, --len--, We can add --tail-- (We call this data structure augmentation)
+                    We have --head--, --len--, We can add --tail-- (We call this --data structure augmentation-- (add more info about DS))

             2. --Dynamic arrays-- (What python called list, inside python interpreter):